(Revised 23 Feb 2016)

-The SEO tool for optimizing a website, called a “Silo” is pretty well described on the Bruce Clay site.
-But actually implementing Silos on a big website can be an exercise in frustration unless you know what you’re doing.
+The SEO technique for optimizing any website, called a “Silo” is pretty well described on the Bruce Clay site.
+But actually implementing silos on a big website can be an exercise in frustration unless you know what you’re doing.

-To optimize (SEO) a large site with a lot of categories and huge link menus, it becomes really important to do Siloing right.
+To optimize (SEO) a large site with a lot of categories and huge link menus, it becomes really important to do the siloing right.

-If every page of a large site links to every other page of the site through the menu system, then any PageRank coming to the site from Google is passed down and diluted, not concentrated into your main categories and not USED the way it should be to get you better rankings at Google.
+If every page of a large site links to every other page of the site through the menu system, then any PageRank coming to the site from Google is shunted around and diluted, not concentrated into your main categories and not USED the way it should be to get you better rankings at Google.

 The standard method of making a big menu that shows up at the top (or left side) of every page is NOT conducive to good search engine rankings, for a large website.
 Especially if they are HTML/CSS drop-down menus using A HREF tags as links.
 (As pretty and clever as those menu systems may be).